 Belonging: a half-century of seismic change

-Disruptions to the status quo aren’t easy to live through — they weren’t easy fifty years ago and they certainly aren’t today.
+Disruptions to the status quo aren’t easy to live through — they weren’t easy 50 years ago and they certainly aren’t today.
 Our country, and the South in particular, are again redefining belonging.
 Demographic shifts and migration patterns (into the South and from rural-to-metro), along with changing concepts about identity are demanding a different conversation.
 The bi-modal racial narrative of black/white is not sufficient to describe the region.
 The demographic momentum that predicts a “majority minority” population has fueled backlash narratives that tap into anxiety about “losing a place in line,” a scarcity mentality that has been at the black heart of discriminatory policy and practice since our beginnings.
-Tracing the last fifty years of population and migration can help us understand where we might go next.
+Tracing the last 50 years of population and migration can help us understand where we might go next.

 Instead of African Americans leaving the South as they did in the 1960s, they have since moved to the South more than to any other region.
 “Thus, a half-century after the civil rights legislation of the 1960s,” demographer William Frey wrote in his 2015 book, Diversity Explosion, “new generations of blacks, particularly those with a college education, are moving away from their earlier predominant destinations.
 Although the initial ‘reverse’ migrants may have been fleeing from deteriorating economic and social conditions in the North, recent younger and privileged migrants are moving to a more prosperous, post-civil rights South that was unknown to their forebears.”